 Milk Blebs and Shooting Pain

-What Does a Milk Bleb Feel Like
+- What Does a Milk Bleb Feel Like?

 Breastfeeding is one of the most arduous tasks of motherhood.

-In my case, I found out that milk blebs in-particular can be very painful.
+In my case, I found out that milk blebs in particular can be very painful.
 I experienced shooting pains both during and for up to two hours after breastfeeding when my milk bleb was at its worst.

 I had experienced Nipple Pain When Breastfeeding before, but this was something different.
-This milk bleb appeared a few weeks after I had popped a milk blister in the exact same spot.
+This milk bleb appeared a few weeks after I had popped a milk blister in the same spot.

 Sometimes I couldn’t sleep at night and had to breathe through the waves of what felt like a needle stabbing me in the nipple.
 Ouch!
 I even started to question whether I had mastitis or thrush after consulting Dr. Google about my pain symptoms.